Sarosim/photo-locations/README.md

 ## Acknowledgements

-Thanks to Ali Ashik - my mentor -
+Thanks to Ali Ashik - my mentor - for not only the development ideas and support but orienting me in time management.

-Advice from Code Institute Slack community has also helped me to learn about debugging in *JavaScript*.
+Tutor support helped me with debugging, not only finding certain bugs, but improving my thinking process when searching for bugs.
+Tim was exceptionally awesome.